10 Aspects of Old Telephones That Might Confuse Young People

 5. Dial Plate Number Cards

 If you’ve never owned a rotary dial telephone, then you’ve probably never seen a number card installed in the center of the dial plate.
 (Touch Tone phones had a slip of paper at the bottom of the keypad.)
 This enabled anyone who was using the phone to immediately know what number they were calling from.
-In later years, however, law enforcement officials warned folks against having their number on display like that; apparently, plenty of people had copied down phone numbers and then used them later for nefarious purposes—like making sure no one was home and the coast was clear for a quick robbery.

 6. Large Print Dial Overlays